 Unfortunately, for various reasons, students sometimes use pieces of text from manuals, articles, and websites without citing them properly.
 And since today there is a lot of plagiarism-detection software which scans pieces of the text your teacher downloads and compares it for similarities with every piece that has ever been published, the chances of getting caught cheating are high.

-One of the most popular programs many educational institutions in the US and UK use is Turnitin.com.
+One of the most popular programs many educational institutions in the US use is Turnitin.com.
 It is considered to be quite an efficient algorithm to spot plagiarism in the students’ papers.
 However, it still has its flaws, and here are some tips on how to beat turnitin in both legal and trickier ways.

 How to trick turnitin in a legit way?